 An example of this two-stage process of disruption from the world of learning would be the development of the SCORM standard.
 SCORM 2.1 reproduced the traditional training model online, recording data on attendances, completions and quiz scores, and sending them to the LMS.
 Tin Can API (Experience API) disrupts this model completely, recording all types of learning activities including informal learning and sending the data to an LRS where it can be combined with other data streams to show outcomes in performance and changes in behavior.
 SCORM 2.1 changed the wrapper: Tin Can API also changes what’s inside the wrapper.

 These second-order types of technological changes are more disruptive because they call for structural changes in a market or practice area.
-So let’s look at a few of the ways in which technology is shaking things up for L&D.
+So let’s look at a few of the ways in which technology is driving learning and organizational transformation.

 One big but not highly visible change that technology has made in the L&D landscape is in budgeting.
 Classroom training is by and large cheap to develop, but expensive to deliver.
 With ‘e’ it’s usually the other way round: costs are front-loaded in design and development.
 This changes the risk factors associated with investing in change, which can make for sleepless nights in learning departments.